neo2043/chat_application_esp32/README.md

 in the passwd directory there is a ex_password.h file, when using it you have to change the filename to "password.h" and in it's content you have to add the ssid and password you want.

-#### to create this project i would like to give credit for making my life easier
+#### to create this project i would like to give credit to steph for making my life easier

 [Steph's µLab (Website)](https://m1cr0lab-esp32.github.io/remote-control-with-websocket/)
 [Steph's µLab (Github)](https://github.com/m1cr0lab)